 Restructuring proceedings are initiated to enable at-risk institutions to continue to partially or fully perform activities subject to licence.
 Restructuring proceedings can be initiated against banks, securities dealers, central mortgage bond institutions and financial market infrastructures.
 FINMA also has the authority to impose restructuring measures on insurance companies.
 Restructuring proceedings cannot be initiated if a licence has already been withdrawn or, in the case of unauthorised activities, if a licence cannot be issued retrospectively.

 If there is no realistic prospect of restructuring an institution or if an attempt to do so has already failed, FINMA will withdraw the institution’s licence and initiate bankruptcy proceedings.
 This generally applies to all the areas FINMA supervises with the exception of financial intermediaries, which are subject to direct supervision by FINMA for AMLA purposes.
-Depositors, policyholders and investors in collective investment schemes are protected by the following special regulations:
+It's Depositors, policyholders, investors in collective investment schemes and in Swiss Pfandbriefe are protected by the following special regulations:

 FINMA is also responsible for resolution measures for group parent companies and significant group companies that are part of banking, financial market infrastructure and insurance groups.
 Where group parent companies and significant group companies that are part of banking and financial market infrastructure groups are concerned, the imposition of protective measures and the conducting of restructuring and liquidation proceedings are essentially governed by insolvency law provisions.
 Where significant group companies of supervised insurance groups and conglomerates are concerned, the bankruptcy law provisions for insurance companies apply.